Thermodynamics of relativistic quantum fields confined in cavities: Energetics and performance of relativistic quantum machines

-The average energy $E_k$ of a mode $k$ is $E_k:=\hbar\,\omega_k\,N_k$, where $N_k=\frac{\sigma_{kk}-1}{2}$ is the number expectation value of mode $k$ expressed in terms of elements of the covariance matrix.
+The average energy $E_k$ of a mode $k$ is $E_k:=\hbar\,\omega_k\,N_k$, where $N_k=\frac{\sigma_{kk}-1}{2}$ is the number expectation value of mode $k$ expressed in terms of elements of the covariance matrix when the first moments of the state are zero.
 The total energy $E$ contained in the field at any time is simply given by $E=\sum_{k\in C}E_k$.
-The total energy $\Delta E_C$ \textit{absorbed} by the whole field in the cavity after a Bogoliubov transformation is defined as $\Delta E_C:=E_f-E_i$, where $E_f$ and $E_i$ are the average energy content of the field before and after the Bogoliubov transformation, respectively.
+The total energy $\Delta E_C$ \textit{absorbed} by the whole field in the cavity after a Bogoliubov transformation is defined as $\Delta E_C:=E_f-E_i$, where $E_f$ and $E_i$ are the average energy content of the field before and after the Bogoliubov transformation respectively.
 In the covariance matrix formalism, the total absorbed energy $\Delta E_C$ takes the expression